 Data preparation: N = 2,074,323 individuals met the inclusion/exclusion criteria and were included in the cohort.
-Missing data on Smoking status, SBP, chol/HDL ratio, BMI, IMD and Ethnicity were imputed using multiple imputation.89 For illustration purposes only, we applied multiple imputation with one chain and treated it as a complete case dataset.
+There were missing data on Smoking status, SBP, chol/HDL ratio, BMI, IMD and Ethnicity.
+We wanted to focus on what happened without missing data, we therefore created a pseudo ‘complete’ case dataset by imputing missing values using a single stochastic imputation, obtained through a single multiple imputation chain.89 In practice we recommend implementing a full multiple imputation.
 Ndev=100,000 and Nval=100,000 individuals were then selected at random for the development and validation cohorts.
 More details on the imputation process, including convergence and density plots for all imputed variables, are provided in Appendix S1.

-Data analysis and performance measures: Let YCVD,T2D be the time until both CVD and T2D have occurred.
-Models were developed in the development cohort to predict the 10-year risk, PCVD,T2D=P(YCVD,T2D<3652.25|X), using each of the methods outlined in section 2.
+Data analysis and performance measures: Let TCVD,T2D be the time until both CVD and T2D have occurred.
+Models were developed in the development cohort to predict the 10-year risk, PCVD,T2D=P(TCVD,T2D<3652.25|X), using each of the methods outlined in section 2.
 This was done using the survival package90 (product method and dual-outcome method), GJRM52 (copula models), rstan91 (frailty models) and mstate63,64 (multistate model).
 The frailty models were fit using Bayesian statistical inference and Monte Carlo Markov chains, assuming a Weibull marginal baseline hazard for each outcome.
 Prior distributions, the distributions from which initial values were drawn from and convergence plots are provided in Appendix S1.
 For the Clayton and Gumbel copula models, we tested rotations of the copula of 90, 180 and 270 degrees (rotations were not possible with the Frank copula).
 Calibration of each was assessed visually and the best fitting copula was used in the final analysis.

 Predicted risks PCVD,T2D were then generated for each individual in the validation cohort.
-We assessed calibration using graphical calibration curves.92 To do this, the complementary loglog transformation of PCVD,T2D, CLOGPCVD,T2D=log-log⁡1-PCVD,T2D, was used as the sole predictor in a cox proportional hazards model, predicting YCVD,T2D:
+We assessed calibration using graphical calibration curves.92 To do this, the complementary loglog transformation of PCVD,T2D, CLOGPCVD,T2D=log-log⁡1-PCVD,T2D, was used as the sole predictor in a cox proportional hazards model, predicting TCVD,T2D:

 hCVD,T2Dt=h0t*rcsCLOGPCVD,T2D,

-where hCVD,T2Dt is the hazard function for YCVD,T2D, and rcs denotes restricted cubic splines on the predictor variable (we used 5 knots).
+where hCVD,T2Dt is the hazard function for TCVD,T2D, and rcs denotes restricted cubic splines (5 knots) on the predictor variable .
 Observed risks were then estimated by estimating a baseline hazard function for this model and calculating fitted values for each individual in the validation cohort using this model.

 This approach places an assumption of proportional hazards on the outcome with respect to the complementary log-log transformation of the predicted risks, which may not be valid.
 We allow some deviation from this assumption by introducing cubic splines.
-We therefore also split the validation cohort into deciles of predicted risk and calculated the average predicted risk, and a Kaplan Meier estimate of observed risk within each decile, to give a binned calibration plot.93 While this approach has its own limitations (categorisation of a continuous variable resulting in loss of informative), this is a non-parametric way of assessing calibration and will provide a valuable alternative assessment of calibration based on less assumptions.
+We therefore also split the validation cohort into deciles of predicted risk and calculated the average predicted risk, and a Kaplan-Meier estimate of observed risk within each decile, to give a binned calibration plot.93 While this approach has its own limitations (categorisation of a continuous variable resulting in loss of information), this is a non-parametric way of assessing calibration and will provide a valuable alternative assessment of calibration based on less assumptions.
 Discrimination was assessed using Harrell’s C.80

 Results